davoweb3/solar/README.md

 ## Live Demo 🌐
 A working prototype is available at:
 [Solarmetrics Web App](https://solarmetricspanel.netlify.app/)
+###Important Note:Due to this a real app connected to IA using OpenAi apis and needs to be tested by the hackathon, due to the cost of working on GPT-4 model(expensive, but works better), it's likely I downgrade the model to GPT-3.5Turbo without advice and probably the responses be not so accurate as they are now.

 ## Roadmap 👀
 - [x] Implement **real-time energy monitoring**